 The SNP Pipeline is run from the Unix command line.
-The pipeline consists of a collection of shell scripts and python scripts.
+The pipeline consists of multiple commands.

-Script Description run_snp_pipeline.sh This do-it-all script runs the other scripts listed below, comprising all the pipeline steps.
-This is the same as running cfsan_snp_pipeline run. cfsan_snp_pipeline This is the main command line tool with subcommands listed below run This all-in-one command runs all the necessary pipeline subcommands listed below, in the right order, comprising all the pipeline steps data Copies supplied example data to a work directory index_ref Indexes the reference genome map_reads Aligns samples to the reference genome call_sites Finds high-confidence SNPs in each sample filter_regions Remove SNPs in abnormal regions. merge_sites Combines the SNP positions across all samples into a single unified SNP list file call_consensus Calls the consensus SNPs for each sample merge_vcfs Creates a multi-sample VCF file with the SNPs found in all samples 12 snp_matrix Chapter 4.
-Usage Creates a matrix of SNPs across all samples
+Command Description run_snp_pipelir run_snp_pipeline This do-it-all script runs the other scripts listed below, comprising all the pipeline steps.
+This is the same as running cfsan_snp_pipeline run. cf- This is the main command line tool with subcommands listed below san_snp_pipelir ne run This all-in-one command runs all the necessary pipeline subcommands listed below, in the right order, comprising all the pipeline steps data Copies supplied example data to a work directory index_ref Indexes the reference genome map_reads Aligns sample reads to the reference genome call_sites Finds high-confidence SNPs in each sample filter_regions Remove SNPs in abnormal regions merge_sites Combines the SNP positions across all samples into a single unified SNP list file call_consensus Calls the consensus SNPs for each sample merge_vcfs snp_matrix Creates a matrix of SNPs across all samples distance Computes the SNP distances between all pairs of samples snp_reference Writes the reference sequence bases at SNP locations to a fasta file col- Collects useful coverage and variant statistics about each sample lect_metrics com- Creates a table of coverage and variant statistics for all samples bine_metrics e_metrics purge Removes the intermediate output files in the "samples" directory to save space upon successful completion of a SNP Pipeline run